- Emerging Education Technology - http://www.emergingedtech.com -

 A sidebar in the book cites “5 Bad Reasons for Flipping the Classroom”.
 Some teachers may make assumptions about the benefits of the flip are misinformed and if these are driving someone’s interest in the flip, it is important that they move beyond these erroneous perceptions.

-My thanks and respects to John Bergmann and Aaron Sams for the outstanding examples, generous sharing of techniques and ideas, and their continued advocacy of the flipped classroom.
+My thanks and respects to Bergmann and Sams for the outstanding examples, generous sharing of techniques and ideas, and their continued advocacy of the flipped classroom.
 Now go buy their book !

 Related Posts (if the above topic is of interest, you might want to check these out):